Amine-Kariouta/Keep-It-Safe/README.md

 ### Usage

 1. **Start the Local Inference Server** in LM Studio:
-   - Open LM Studio and set the server port to `5002`.
-   - Ensure that CORS is enabled.
    - Start the server.

 2. **Start the APIs for Toxicity and Negativity Analysis**: